Way of the Li Family: History

 The Way of the Li Family originated in the states of Shu (present-day Sichuan) and Eastern Wu (Jiangsu and part of Zhejiang) during a turbulent historical period when many northern Chinese families that practiced the Way of the Celestial Masters Daoism fled to the south.
-This diaspora began in 260 when Jin dynasty conquered the Cao Wei kingdom (location of Zhang Daoling's original Celestial Masters theocratic state), and in 311 when the Xiongnu and other non-Han ethnic groups sacked the Jin capitol of Luoyang.
-Remnants of the Luoyang court and the Jin ruling house established the new Eastern Jin dynasty, with the capitol city of Jiankang (Nanjing) (Nickerson 2000: 257).
-The Way of the Li Family developed at the "fringe of the main Daoist movements" in the first centuries CE (Mollier 2008: 656).
+This diaspora began in 260 when Jin dynasty conquered the Cao Wei kingdom (location of Zhang Daoling's original Celestial Masters theocratic state), and in 311 when the Xiongnu and other non-Han ethnic groups sacked the Jin capital of Luoyang.
+Remnants of the Luoyang court and the Jin ruling house established the new Eastern Jin dynasty, with the capital city of Jiankang (Nanjing).
+The Way of the Li Family developed at the "fringe of the main Daoist movements" in the first centuries CE.

 The Way of the Li Family's reputation was irreparably damaged by charlatans and diviners, and this Daoist school did not last long.
 Two egregious Daoists named Li led their followers to believe they were Li Babai "Li Eight-Hundred", Li Kuan (李寬) who died after failing to heal himself, and Li Tuo (李脫) who was executed in 324, along with his disciple Li Hong (李弘), for practicing witchcraft and plotting rebellion.